DoctorKen2k/Final-Project/README.md

-# Final-Project
+# GUI Program

-This project was written in C#.
+This program was written in C#.

 This project is a betting game.